Austin Gallery

 What we don't like

-Materials and long-term durability are good-for-the-price, not heirloom — this is value engineering, not contract grade.
+Its street price has climbed to ~$180, which puts it within $10 of our top pick — the deep recline is now the only reason to choose it.
 The seat foam is firmer and thinner than premium picks, so a cushion is a cheap upgrade for marathon days.

 How we